foobarbazfred/mqtt-rendaoh-2025/README.md

 - MQTT Client: umqtt.simple (MQTT V3) for GamePlayer and GameController.
 - MQTT Broker: AWS IoT Core or equivalent high-performance, low-latency broker with permissive quota policies is required for the "1 click = 1 message" mode.
 - Color Display Driver (for M5STACK AtomS3)
+  - Please retrieve the modules st7789py.py, vga1_8x8.py and tft_config.py from repository https://github.com/russhughes/st7789py_mpy/tree/master

 ⚠️ Note on Dependencies: For stable operation in the high-frequency mode, relying on a public broker with strict quotas is discouraged.
-Please note any paid services used (AWS IoT Core) in your submission.
+Please note any paid services used (AWS IoT Core is best) in your submission.

 --------------------------------------------------------------------------------
 We encourage feedback, Questions and suggestions are welcome via Issues or Pull Requests!